 For some reinsurance agreements, the ceding company withholds and legally owns and manages assets equal to the net statutory reserves, and we reflect these assets as funds withheld at interest on our balance sheet.
 In the event that a ceding company was to become insolvent, we would need to assert a claim on the assets supporting our reserve liabilities.
 We attempt to mitigate our risk of loss by offsetting amounts for claims or allowances that we owe the ceding company with amounts that the ceding company owes to us.
 We are subject to the investment performance on the withheld assets, although we do not directly control them.
 We help to set, and monitor compliance with, the investment guidelines followed by these ceding companies.
 However, to the extent that such investment guidelines are not appropriate, or to the extent that the ceding companies do not adhere to such guidelines, our risk of loss could increase, which could materially adversely affect our financial condition and results of operations.
-Interest earned on funds withheld represented 4.1% and 5.3% of our consolidated revenues in 2014 and 2013, respectively.
-Funds withheld at interest totaled \$5.9 billion and \$5.8 billion at December 31, 2014 and 2013, respectively.
+For additional information on funds withheld at interest, see "Investments-Funds Withheld at Interest" in Management's Discussion and Analysis of Financial Condition and Results of Operations.